amineBagh/TenStep_Project/README.md

 ## Chosen Approach

-To enhance the results further, we send the **Llama model** through an additional layer of fine-tuning using a more capable version of the model.
+To enhance the results further, I send the **Llama model** through an additional layer of fine-tuning using a more capable version of the model.
 This process improves the response quality and allows for more accurate planning, risk assessment, and scheduling.

-By fine-tuning the Llama model and enhancing its capabilities, we ensure that the system can provide highly accurate, context-aware recommendations and insights.
-This iterative refinement helps prepare for risks, plan tasks, and schedule activities with greater precision.
+By fine-tuning the Llama model and enhancing its capabilities, I ensure that the system can provide highly accurate, context-aware recommendations and insights.
+This iterative refinement helps me prepare for risks, plan tasks, and schedule activities with greater precision.

 ---